-On Chart 4.0 the distribution of gender at the Institution expresses its commitment to educating and equipping students to fulfill the mission.
-The gender distribution of our learners demonstrates the College's diversity and its commitment to its mission.
-By the fall of 2019, the institution increased headcount substantially from previous fall terms.
-By fall 2020, the institution saw its highest recorded headcount during the four consecutive cycles to 490 representing about 60% male and 40% female.
+On Chart 4.0, the distribution of gender at the Institution expresses its commitment to educating and equipping students to fulfill the mission of reaching a multiethnic audience.
+By the fall of 2019, the institution increased its headcount substantially from the previous fall terms.
+By the fall of 2021, the institution saw a drop in headcount resulting in the headcount between gender at 60% male and 40% female.
+This percentage of male and females reaming unchanged from the previous fall cycle.